julian-michelmann/Abaddon/README.md

 ```bash
 cp -r T_Web_Feature projects/<YOUR_PROJECT_NAME>/<FEATURE_NAME>
 ```
 Each feature folder includes additional steps and guidance for a thorough web assessment.

-## 📊 Workflow with Abaddon

-The collaboration between you and Abaddon follows a specific pattern:

-1. You perform actions and save the results in R_ files
-2. Abaddon analyzes these files and extracts valuable data into E_ files
-3. Abaddon takes notes in the E_Scratch.md file for potentially relevant information
-4. Abaddon shares expert opinions and suggests next actions
-5. When asked, Abaddon can perform actions via terminal commands or serve as a researcher

-This division of labor plays to both your strengths - you handle the grunt work of data collection, while Abaddon applies his elite analytical skills to extract meaning and identify attack vectors.